 Cafe Netiquette Rules

-It may be customary to make a purchase before finding a place to sit at 6:00 AM while you may have to take the best available seat as soon as you see it, any time after 3:00 PM.
+It may be customary to make a purchase before finding a place to sit.
+More room before 6:00 AM.
+On the other hand, we may have to take a seat as soon as we see it any time after 3:00 PM.

 Content may be viewed by others.
 Emails read.
 Websites we look at.
 Slowed connections for no apparent reason.
 Malicious software installed on computers.